jeka-dev/jeka/README.md

 Example : Let's see how Jerkar build itself
 --
+Jerkar is made of several project.
+The core project, some 'built-in plugin projects and the distrib project.

 The build contains directives for injecting timestamp in the Manifest file and for creating a full distribution containing jars, sources, configuration file and Windows executable.

 The build class is as follow :